About

 MySQL is a relational database management system (RDBMS) that runs as a server providing multi-user access to a number of databases.
 MySQL is officially pronounced /maɪˌɛskjuːˈɛl/ ("My S-Q-L"), but is often pronounced /maɪˈsiːkwəl/ ("My Sequel").
-It is named for original developer Michael Widenius's daughter My.
+It is named for My, the daughter of Michael Widenius (the original developer of MySQL)

 MySQL can run on multiple platforms (32-bit and 64-bit)